 Additional Capital Requirements.
 Expected working and other capital requirements are described in our 2020 Annual Report on Form 10-K in "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations."
-At December 27, 2020, other than changes disclosed in the "Notes to Condensed Consolidated Financial Statements" and "Liquidity and Capital Resources" in this Quarterly Report, there have been no material changes to our expected working and other capital requirements or contractual obligations described in our 2020 Annual Report on Form 10-K.
+We expect an increase in operating cash outflows to secure long-term capacity commitments with certain suppliers of our integrated circuit products.
+At March 28, 2021, other than for the changes disclosed in the "Notes to Condensed Consolidated Financial Statements" and "Liquidity and Capital Resources" in this Quarterly Report, there have been no other material changes to our expected working and other capital requirements or contractual obligations described in our 2020 Annual Report on Form 10-K.

 Further, regulatory authorities in certain jurisdictions have investigated our business practices and instituted proceedings against us and they or other regulatory authorities may do so in the future.
-Additionally, certain of our direct and indirect customers and licensees, have pursued, and others may in the future pursue, litigation, arbitration or other strategies against us related to our business.
+Additionally, certain of our direct and indirect customers and licensees have pursued, and others may in the future pursue, litigation, arbitration or other strategies against us related to our business.
 Unfavorable resolutions of one or more of these matters have had and could in the future have a material adverse effect on our business, revenues, results of operations, financial condition and cash flows.
 See "Notes to Condensed Consolidated Financial Statements, Note 5.
 Commitments and Contingencies" and "Risk Factors" in this Quarterly Report.

 We believe, based on our current business plan and the facts and factors known by us, our cash, cash equivalents and marketable securities, our expected cash flow generated from operations and our expected financing activities will satisfy our working and other capital requirements for at least the next 12 months and thereafter for the foreseeable future.
-See "Risk Factors" in this Quarterly Report, including the Risk Factor titled "The coronavirus (COVID-19) pandemic has had an adverse effect on our business and results of operations, and may continue to impact us in the future."
+See "Risk Factors" in this Quarterly Report.